 Café Rüdigerhof

-Rüdigerhof, a historical Viennese cafe a half-hour walk from the city center, inhabits the ground floor of a beautiful Art Nouveau building designed in 1904 by Oskar Marmorek (an excellent example of Viennese Secession architecture).
-There’s a lively and blithe energy here, as evidenced by T-shirted waiters and alternative-leaning regulars, some in their twenties, some in their sixties, some in-between (many cabaret artists and actors).
-In the warm months, the action shifts to the spacious outdoor terrace overlooking the slender Vienna River.
+Rüdigerhof, a historical Vienna cafe a half-hour walk from the city center, inhabits the ground floor of a beautiful Art Nouveau building designed in 1904 by Oskar Marmorek (an excellent example of Viennese Secession architecture).
+There’s a lively and blithe energy here, as evidenced by T-shirted waiters and alternative-looking regulars, some in their twenties, some in their sixties, some in-between.
+In the warm months, the action shifts to the outdoor terrace overlooking the slender Vienna River.